jfuertes8/react-tic-tac-toe/README.md

 Download the project, open a terminal and move to the project folder.
 Once inside execute the following commands:

-First, install all the necessary node dependencies by typing `npm install` Once finished, run de development server by typing `mpn run dev`
+First, install all the necessary node dependencies by typing `npm install` Once finished, run de development server by typing `npm run dev`